SaiKrishnaMohan053/E-Commerce_frontend/README.md

 # E-Commerce - Frontend

-This is the **frontend** codebase of the e-commerce web application.
-It is built using React.js and supports both regular users and administrators with features such as user registration, login, profile, admin panel, user management, and real-time cart interaction.
+This is e-commerce web application.
+It is built using React.js and supports both regular users and administrators with features such as user registration, login, profile, admin panel, user management, and product management.

 ---